fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

   using buildpack;
   - For the best-rated result of the native executable I will provide the results of compression using [UPX](https://quarkus.io/guides/upx) both for max and min compression.

-Hm, 16 approaches for only one framework.
+Hm, 17 approaches for only one framework.
+Nice one.

 Just do it.